-- All staff must listen and respond positively to children's or parents' concerns. - All staff should be vigilant when on duty in the yard, being aware of instances and places which could lead to bullying. - The children need to know something will be done to address the problem. - The children need to feel secure in an environment where their views and concerns are valued. - The views of the children are crucial in our zero tolerance approach to bullying so regular consultation is a priority. - The middle yard must remain as a place where children can sit and talk or play quietly. - The use of circle time as a means of "teasing out" playground issues should be encouraged. - Staff should support both the child who has been bullied and the bully themselves.
-Often those who bully are unhappy and have issues of their own. - Parents should be informed and invited to come into school to discuss any repeated incidents of bullying. - Liaise with the bus drivers with reference to any bullying on the transport. - Playground Buddies and the Anti Bullying Ambassadors should encourage children to tell if something is happening which upsets them.
-They can approach staff on behalf of younger children. - Children should be reminded about the Headteacher's Red Furry Box which can be a means of letting an adult know about bullying.

-• In extreme circumstances (which are unlikely) we would make use of outside agencies such as behaviour support to work with the bully or the bullied.
+- All staff must listen and respond positively to children's or parents' concerns. - All staff should be vigilant when on duty in the yard, being aware of instances and places which could lead to bullying. - The children need to know something will be done to address the problem. - The children need to feel secure in an environment where their views and concerns are valued. - The views of the children are crucial in our zero tolerance approach to bullying so regular consultation is a priority. - There must remain as a place where children can sit and talk or play quietly, such as the gazebo or picnic tables. - The use of circle time as a means of "teasing out" playground issues should be encouraged. - Staff should support both the child who has been bullied and the bully themselves.
+Often those who bully are unhappy and have issues of their own. - Parents should be informed and invited to come into school to discuss any repeated incidents of bullying. - Parents must not take matters into their own hands by approaching other pupils or parents but should work with the school to resolve any concerns. - Liaise with the bus drivers with reference to any bullying on the transport. - Children should be encouraged to tell if something is happening which upsets them.
+They can approach any member of staff who will take their concerns seriously. - Children should be reminded about the Headteacher's Red Furry Box which can be a means of letting an adult know about bullying. - In extreme circumstances (which are unlikely) we would make use of outside agencies such as behaviour support to work with the bully or the bullied.
 We may also have to involve County for issues outside school, such as difficulties on the transport.